2025 UEFA Women's Nations League Finals

-The 2025 UEFA Women's Nations League Finals is the final tournament of the 2025 edition of the UEFA Women's Nations League, the second season of the international football competition involving the women's national teams of the 55 member associations of UEFA.
-The tournament consists of two semi-finals, a third place play-off, and a final, all played over two legs, to determine the champions of the UEFA Women's Nations League.
+The 2025 UEFA Women's Nations League Finals was the final tournament of the 2025 edition of the UEFA Women's Nations League, the second season of the international football competition involving the women's national teams of the 55 member associations of UEFA.
+The tournament consisted of two semi-finals, a third place play-off, and a final, all played over two legs, to determine the champions of the UEFA Women's Nations League.

 Format

-The Nations League Finals are taking place from October to December 2025 and are contested by the four group winners of League A.
+The Nations League Finals was held from October to December 2025 and were contested by the four group winners of League A.

-The competition is played in a two-legged knockout format, consisting of two semi-finals, a third place play-off, and a final, all played over two legs (this differs to the previous edition and all other men's editions where all the Nations Leagues Finals matches were single-legged).
-An open draw took place on 6 June 2025 to determine the pairings and order of legs for the semi-final matches, as well as which semi-final pairing will have its teams host the first leg of the third-place play-off and final.
+The competition was played in a two-legged knockout format, consisting of two semi-finals, a third place play-off, and a final, all played over two legs (this differs to the previous edition and all other men's editions where all the Nations Leagues Finals matches were single-legged).
+An open draw took place on 6 June 2025 to determine the pairings and order of legs for the semi-final matches, as well as which semi-final pairing had its teams host the first leg of the third-place play-off and final.

-The semi-final matches took place on 24 and 28 October, and the third place play-off and final matches will take place on 28 November and 2 December.
+The semi-final matches took place on 24 and 28 October, and the third place play-off and final matches took place on 28 November and 2 December.

-The Nations League Finals are played in two-legged knockout matches, with the aggregate score over two legs determining the winner.
-If the aggregate score is level at the end of normal time in the second leg, 30 minutes of extra time will be played without the away goals rule, and if still level after extra time a penalty shoot-out will decide the winner.
+The Nations League Finals were played in two-legged knockout matches, with the aggregate score over two legs determining the winner.
+If the aggregate score was level at the end of normal time in the second leg, 30 minutes of extra time would be played without the away goals rule, and if still level after extra time a penalty shoot-out would decide the winning team.